 It’s an industry standard of sorts to divide mobile apps into three categories based on complexity:

-Simple apps have minimum features, most of which are either fairly standard or pretty easy to build.
+- Simple apps have minimum features, most of which are either fairly standard or pretty easy to build.
 Think of this kind of app as a minimum viable product (MVP), an app with the minimum features required to collect feedback and validate the app idea.
 Some finished apps are similarly simple.
-Building a simple app can take between two to four months, give or take, and the simple app development cost varies from $18,000 to $60,000.
+Building a simple app can take from 2 to 4 months, give or take, and the simple app development cost varies from $18,000 to $60,000.

-- Medium complexity mobile apps take about half a year to build, sometimes up to ten months.
+- Medium complexity mobile apps take about 6 months to build, sometimes up to 10 months.
 Medium complexity apps have more screens, more features, and more complex features than simple apps.
 If a simple app has a basic login feature, for instance, a medium complexity app would have integration for social login via Facebook.
-That’s a basic example so you get the idea.
-The cost to make an app of medium complexity will most likely start at $25,000 and can go up to about $50,000.
+That’s a basic example, so you get the idea.
+The cost to make an app of medium complexity will most likely start at $50,000 and can go up to about $130,000.

-Finally, there are complex apps.
-These are the apps with the most sophisticated features, like augmented and virtual reality, bots, payment integration, NFC (near-field communication), and media streaming.
-Depending on the number of such complex features, development can take from seven to eight months or even more than a year.
-The average cost to develop an app with complex features begins at $50,000 and can go up to $500,000 or even more.
+- Complex apps are the apps with the most sophisticated features, like augmented and virtual reality, bots, payment integration, NFC (near-field communication), and media streaming.
+Depending on the number of such complex features, development can take from 7 months to more than a year.
+The average cost to create an app with complex features begins at $130,000 and can go up to $500,000 or even more.

 The backend, or server-side, is the part of your app that’s invisible to your users but supports some of the more complex features, like syncing between devices and push notifications (though the latter can be handled by cloud integrations today).
 Servers run your databases, custom and third-party APIs, and more.